 23. If you’re a hippy, or ever wanted to be one, Byron Bay is a place for you!
 If you never wanted to be a hippy and visited Byron, you may just become one.
 Its a town with character to say the least

-24. Dolphins are attracted to bright colours, so kayaking through the ocean in red and yellow kayaks will result in 6 dolphins swimming a meter away from you for hours
+24. Dolphins are attracted to bright colours, so taking your best pedal powered kayaks through the ocean in red and yellow kayaks will result in 6 dolphins swimming a meter away from you for hours

 25. All you can eat buffets are very dangerous.
 No matter how full you are, a backpacker’s mind always makes you get another serving.
 You do not say no to free food!